 "Reading has partnerships with several international art schools, and so when I was offered an opportunity to exhibit my work at the Seoul Institute of Arts I jumped at the chance."

-Reading International is a three-year Arts Council funded visual arts programme lead by the Reading School of Art.
+Reading International is a three-year Arts Council-funded visual arts programme led by the Reading School of Art.
 The programme brings world class artists to Reading to work with students and the community.

 ArtLab is a dedicated art and technology facility whose purpose is to support outreach and widening participation in the arts.
 ArtLab was designed to bring together the University of Reading, its students, and the local the community; to engage young school children and teachers alike in what it means to be creative.

 On all our courses, we provide you with direct access to artists and curators.
 We regularly invite a member of the creative community to speak to you, enabling you to learn from their experience and advice.